 When selecting references, be sure to ask people who are willing and able to provide positive, specific feedback.
+Consider advisors, mentors, faculty, current or former supervisors, and/or other professionals who have observed your work.

-- Always ask if they are comfortable serving as a positive reference; never assume. - References should be listed on a separate piece of paper with the same header as your resume. - Information should include: reference name, job title, company name, address, email, and phone number.
+- Always ask if they are comfortable serving as a positive reference; never assume. - References should be listed on a separate piece of paper with the same header as your resume. - Information should include: reference name, job title, company name, address, email, and phone number. - Organize either by listing best reference first or alphabetically

-REFERENCE PAGE EXAMPLE-
+REFERENCE PAGE EXAMPLE